Holiday Closing - Martin Luther King Jr. Day

 To help you stay secure and avoid falling victim to these scams, we have outlined some common red flags to watch out for this tax season:

 1. Too Good to Be True Offers: Be cautious of offers that seem too good to be true.
-Scammers often promote misleading or fraudulent tax advice, encouraging you to falsify your tax forms of claim credits you are not entitled to.
+Scammers often promote misleading or fraudulent tax advice, encouraging you to falsify your tax forms or claim credits you are not entitled to.

 2. Threats or Demands: Scammers may threaten arrest or deportation if you fail to pay immediately.
 They may also refuse to allow you to question or appeal the amount you owe.